giellalt/giellalt.github.io/tools/tools.md

 ### The foma compiler

-Måns Huldén's oma may be downloadet at [bitbucket.org/mhulden/foma](https://bitbucket.org/mhulden/foma).
+Måns Huldén's Foma may be downloadet at [bitbucket.org/mhulden/foma](https://bitbucket.org/mhulden/foma).
 See our [Foma documentation](FomaDocumentation.html) .